wuhuaijin/CG-project/README.md

 ### **Usage**

+Use the excutable you generated in folder `build`, and choose the scene you want to render:

 ```
 ./global_illumination ../data/scenes/xxxx.xml
 ```

-After rendering is finished, you can find the generated xml file in folder `build`.
+After rendering is finished, you can find the generated xml file in the folder `build`.

+OR you can simply use the excutable we provide(in the folder `results`).

 ### **ResourcesList**